blaix/gren-tui/README.md

 * [gren-array2d](https://packages.gren-lang.org/package/blaix/gren-array2d/version/latest/overview) to manipulate your view as a 2-D grid.

 See [the game example](https://github.com/blaix/gren-tui/tree/main/examples/v2/game) for an app that uses both of these.

+## Getting Help or Updates

+If you have questions, suggestions, find a bug, or want to follow updates to the package, you can:

+* Follow me on mastodon at [@blaix@hachyderm.io](https://hachyderm.io/@blaix).
+* Join the [`#gren-tui`](https://discord.com/channels/1250584603085766677/1250587348429832264) channel on the gren discord.
+* File an [issue](https://github.com/blaix/gren-tui/issues) on github.